sammy78952/Project-introduction/README.md

 Player1:

-Press the "Left" and "Right" to move left and right.
+-Press the "Left" and "Right" to move left and right.

  press "Up" can make the board move faster.

 Player2:

-Press the "A" and "D" to move left and right.
+-Press the "A" and "D" to move left and right.

  press "W" can make the board move faster.

 # Function